seznam/Kommons/README.md

 ## Kommons-mvvm
 Kommons mvvm is a base for apps written in MVVM pattern.
-It uses Android lifecycle libraries, it has base classes for databinding views and it contains implementation of recycler view adapter based on MVVM.
+It uses Android lifecycle libraries, it has base classes for databinding views and it contains implementation of recycler view adapter based on mvvm.